Trust Center

 What we can prove — and what we cannot

-A cryptographic proof is only useful if its scope is stated honestly.
-Sigill.ai makes specific, narrow claims.
+A cryptographic proof is only useful if its scope is stated honestly. sigill.ai makes specific, narrow claims.
 Marketing-grade phrasing like "tamper-proof documents" is intentionally avoided.

-Sigill.ai can prove
+sigill.ai can prove

 - That a specific byte-exact file existed by a specific moment in time, anchored to an independent Timestamp Authority's signing key.